-Now step by step example test for shorted turns within a lopt
+Now step-by-step example test for shorted turns within a lopt using an oscilloscope

 A very simple but effective “How To Ring a Line Output Transformer Guide”.
 For those that require much more detail look in the Technical library, there is a good document on this.

 For this test I used a known “good” 1957 Bush TV62 LOPT.

 The LOPT must be out of circuit to do this test.
 Connect the scopes calibration point to one side of the LOPT (TC connection), and connect the scope probe to the overwind